 The problem that most of the media companies face, including the BBC is that it takes a huge amount of resources to keep tracking and blocking these connections.
 Which is why they only go after the obvious targets, for example by threatening legal action against hosting services they can bring down thousands of outside users instantly.
 If you search online you’ll come across lots of stories about a BBC iPlayer VPN not working.

+There’s no doubt that as the stakes rise, then it is likely that the poorest VPN services will get closed down.
 It is also why you should be wary of the cheapest VPN services and those with free trials.
 They will always be the ones with overloaded servers which at best will make streaming video painful and slow, at worst will be the first blocked because of the number of concurrent connections.
 You won’t enjoy the BBC news headlines with constant pauses and buffering.

 Our suggestion is the one demonstrated in the video, it’s called Identity Cloaker.
 It’s very simple to use, and you can test the short trial first to see how it works.
 You’re sure to be impressed and remember it enables all the other British UK channels too like ITV, Channel 4 and 5.
 Even use it to watch Sky Go abroad and UK Netflix, although you’ll need subscriptions to those.